Common closet design features can be a hassle if you’re dealing with limited mobility. A custom layout helps you get full use of your walk-in.

 While this gets all of your clothing into one space (most of the time!), it can pose a new set of issues for people who are wheelchair-bound or have limited mobility.
 Everyone deserves a closet that’s both functional and accessible, so if you’re thinking about a custom walk-in but aren’t sure if what you want is even possible, don’t worry.
 We’re very resourceful.
 Here are a few common design options.

-If you add stacked hanging rods to your closet, one rod will usually be higher than arm’s reach, which can create accessibility problems.
+If you add stacked hanging rods to your closet, one hanger rod’s height will usually be higher than arm’s reach.
+This closet bar height can create accessibility problems.

 With the space that you’ll have left above your hanging rods, you can usually fit three to five shelves.
 The lowest of these should still be fairly accessible—I’d suggest reserving it for items that you use at least weekly.
 Any shelving above eye level should turn into a spot for seasonal items that you don’t currently need and won’t access frequently.